Fiori-Tracker/fioritracker.github.io/docs/inst/step-3.md

 1.1.
 Start SAP Gui transaction `SEGW`<br>
 1.2.
 Using the menu `Project` > `Open` - Open the project related to your `service name`.

-To identify the project name, use the part of the `service name` preceding the underscore sign.
+To identify the project name, use the part of the `service name` preceding the underscore sign, in this case `service name_projectname`.
-Example: If the service name is `ZFOO_SVR` please open project called `ZFOO`.

 [![](res/segw.png)](res/segw.png)